felixlopz/hubrise-test-task/APPS-TEMPLATE/en/overview.md

 - Pull customer information from HubRise. - OR- Pull customer information from HubRise, including loyalty.
 - Push the menu into a HubRise catalog.
 - Pull the menu from a HubRise catalog.
-- Synchronise inventory with HubRise.
+- Synchronise inventory with HubRise. - OR- Synchronise inventory with HubRise, including inventory.
 - Synchronise final delivery time with HubRise.

 ---